KaterinaWalter/webdocs/docs/unit04/proj402.md

 Create a fun and interactive **simulation of a real-life process** using JavaScript and the DOM.
 Your simulation should allow users to interact with buttons or other inputs on a webpage and see changes appear on screen.
 This is your chance to turn your code into a mini-world where things come to life when clicked!

 #### **Example Project: Coffee Drink Maker**
 Imagine a blank coffee cup on the screen.
-The user can click buttons like "Add Milk," "Add Caramel Syrup," or "Add Ice."
+The user can click buttons like "Add Milk" or "Add Ice."
 Each click changes how the drink looks or adds a new visual layer.
 You’ll use **DOM methods** like `querySelector`, `style`, `textContent`, `addEventListener`, and possibly `createElement` and `appendChild` to make this happen.

 <html>
 <details>